larryhastings/big/README.md

 with special nodes:

 * Special nodes never have a value.
-* When an iterator navigates through a `LinkedList`, it automatically skips over special nodes.
+* When an iterator navigates through a `linked_list`, it automatically skips over special nodes.

 Let's see specifically how iterators interact with special nodes.